Telemarketing Frequently Asked Questions

 Whatever entity is engaged in making telephone solicitation calls is responsible for using the list.

-Consumers remain on the list for five years, or until the listed number is no longer valid.
+Subscribers remain on the list until the listed number is no longer valid or until the subscriber asks to have the telephone number removed.

 Act 24 requires that 10% of any civil penalties collected are remitted back to the consumer who was illegally called, up to $100 per consumer.
 The remainder of civil penalties are placed into the Commonwealth=s General Fund.

-A telemarketer has 30 days from the date the list administrator issueseach quarterly list to purge the newly enrolled names from their call lists.
-During this 30 day period, the telemarketer is still prohibited from placing calls to residents whose numbers appear on earlier editions of the quarterly list.
+A telemarketer has 30 days from the date the list administrator issues each quarterly list to purge the newly enrolled names from their call lists.
+During this 30 day period, the telemarketer is still prohibited from placing calls to residents or busisness whose numbers appear on earlier editions of the quarterly list.